 A criminal defense lawyer helps the process.
 We focus on the legal consequences of your addiction, while you focus on fixing the addiction.
 The less you need to worry about, the more likely it is you begin to treat the addiction successfully.

 If you face charges for any kind of a drug offense, we suggest hiring the best local criminal defense attorney you can afford.
 A defense lawyer familiar with local practices will be able to help you through the process.
-If you face drug charges anywhere in Wisconsin, contact Meyer Van Severen, S.C. at (414) 270-0202.
+If you face drug charges anywhere in Wisconsin, contact Van Severen Law Office at (414) 270-0202.